 - Approach policy makers: Lobby for policies that incentivize production using pasture-based systems, for example: Rural credit programs for smallholders, programs that

 give them a secure market, payment for ecosystem services, subsidizing photovoltaic energy.

 Some of the Things We Really Liked when We Read the Application

-- We also liked the application's view that those farmers who choose to compete or coexist with large-scale industrial
+- We also liked the application's focus on coming up with practical recommendations to support those farmers who choose to compete or coexist with large-scale industrial